A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/A-slightly-more-complex-page-7e11.md

 For example, you could change the content inside the `<h1>Heading</h1>` to `<h1>A very nice heading</h1>` or you can add a paragraph after `<p>Hello there!!!</p>` but before `... and goodbye`

-When you are done, please head to the next section